jdpieck/oasis-align/0.1.0/README.md

 # Configuration
 There are two main functions associated with this package.
 The first is specifically target at aligning images, and the second is targeted at content in general

+> [!important]
+> To change the size of the gutter in both functions, use ```typst #set grid(gutter: length)```.
+This is case to allow for set rules which are not possible with user-defined functions.

 ## `oasis-align-images`
+Use this function to align two images.

 ```typst
 #oasis-align-images(
     "path/to/image1",